en:lang="en-US"

 Each show accounted for about 350 GB of data per camera, adding up to more than 7.5 TB of data after eight shows.
 Once the masters were created, the data was transferred for backup, preparing the recorders for a new concert.

-In addition, Harvey had a multi-screen system with all the cameras in a 4×4 configuration with signals directly coming from the Ki Pro Rack (BITC output), so the director, Tim Pope, could see all the signals on multi-screen as if was on a mobile.
+In addition, Harvey had a multi-screen system with all the cameras in a 4×4 configuration with signals directly from the Ki Pro Rack (BITC output), so the director, Tim Pope, could see all the signals on a multi-screen as if he were on a mobile phone.
 Recorded in 720, Pope could review the quality of the files, facilitating subsequent editing by doing offline/online post-production back in London.

-Harvey concludes that “AJA's technical support has been impressive.
-Whenever we ran into a problem, AJA was always very practical and quick in her response.
-The whole experience reinforces that AJA technology always does what it has to do.”
+Harvey concludes that "AJA's technical support has been impressive.
+Every time we encountered a problem, AJA was always very practical and quick in its response.
+The whole experience reinforces that AJA technology always does what it needs to do."

 AJA on The Cure tour